lalvarezguillen/monerod-node-vps/README.md

 1. Set up the following environment variables

     * `HETZNER_API_KEY`
+    * `DO_API_KEY`
     * `PUBLIC_SSH_KEY_NAME`
     * `PUBLIC_SSH_KEY`

+2. Run

+    * `ansible-playbook -i hosts.yml setup-hetzner-nodes.yml` to set up your nodes on Hetzner
-2. Run `ansible-playbook -i hosts.yml setup-monero.yml`
+    * `ansible-playbook -i hosts.yml setup-do-nodes.yml` to set up your DigitalOcean nodes

+That should create:

+* A public Monero mainnet node
+* Running on the server type that has 1vcu and 2gb RAM
+* With a 50GB volume attached
+* Keeping a pruned blockchain
-That should create a public Monero mainnet node, running on the smallest Hetzner VPS, with a 50GB volume attached, and keeping a pruned blockchain.
-It'd expose port 22 for ssh, port 18080 for p2p, and port 18089 for restricted RPC.
+* It'd expose port 22 for ssh, port 18080 for p2p, and port 18089 for restricted RPC

-The estimated cost of this setup is 3.01€/month, according to my Hetzner dashboard.
+The estimated cost of this setup is:

+* less than 6€/month for the Hetzner node
+* about 12€/month for the DigitalOcean node

 Further configuration can be achieved via other environment variables (they're listed below), and through `hosts.yml` file (see `EXAMPLES.md` for reference)

 ### Environment variables reference

 * `HETZNER_API_KEY`: Your API key for Hetzner.
-It's required.
+It's required to run the Hetzner playbook.
+It should be an API key with read and write permissions.

+* `DO_API_KEY`: Your API key for DigitalOcean.
+It's required to run the DigitalOcean playbook.
 It should be an API key with read and write permissions.

 * `PUBLIC_SSH_KEY_NAME`: A name for your public SSH key in Hetzner